harryhanYuhao/guide_for_self_studying_programming/src/introduction/how_to_read_this_book.md

 ## Step 1: Learn the Basics

-The first step to learn coding is to learn to use the computer, learn a programming language, and write some codes.
+One shall first learn to use the computer, acquire a programming language, and write some codes as an exercise.

 Check how to using the computer on command line [here](../let_there_be_linux/linux_on_command_line.md).
-Learn a programming language by following instructions [here](../lets_write_code/chapter_summary.md).
+Learn a programming language by instructions [here](../lets_write_code/chapter_summary.md).